Courseiva

 Why this answer

-Option B is correct: Using S3 event notifications to trigger a Lambda function that starts a Glue job for each new file allows incremental processing, reducing scan time.
-Option A (increase capacity) does not address the root cause.
-Option C (EMR) adds complexity.
+Using S3 event notifications with Lambda to trigger a Glue job for each new file allows incremental processing, reducing the time and cost of scanning the entire S3 bucket.
+Option A (increasing DPUs) does not address the root cause of scanning all files.
+Option B (partition projection) helps with query performance but not with the transformation process.

 MCQeasy